 Where Do California Sellers Typically Miss Out?

 Many California business owners lose significant value during a sale due to common tax errors.
-Based on my 19 years in the California M&A market, here are the key areas where sellers typically miss out.
+Based on my 19 years in the California M&A market, I have identified the key areas where sellers typically miss out.

 Common areas where sellers typically miss out include: